department-of-veterans-affairs/vagov-content/pages/health-care/index.md

       - url: /health-care/update-health-information/
         label: Update Your Health Benefits Information (VA Form 10-10EZR)
         description: Update your personal, financial, or insurance information after you’re enrolled in the VA health care program.
-      - url: /health-care/make-a-payment/
+      - url: /health-care/pay-copay-bill/
-        label: Make a VA Health Care Payment
+        label: Pay Your Copay Bill
-        description: Pay your VA copay securely online, by phone or mail, or in person.
+        description: Pay your VA copay securely online, by phone or mail, or in person—and find out what to do if you're struggling to make payments.
       - url: /claim-or-appeal-status/
         label: Check Your Appeal Status
         description: Track the status of an open VA health care appeal.